-Over the past decade, our tests have been evaluated through extensive clinical trials and research collaborations resulting in hundreds of publications that demonstrate the prognostic ability and clinical utility of MammaPrint and BluePrint.
+For nearly 20 years, Agendia’s tests have been evaluated through extensive clinical trials and research collaborations resulting in hundreds of publications that demonstrate the clinical utility of MammaPrint and BluePrint.

-Patients characterized as low risk with both clinical and genomic assessments were spared chemotherapy, while patients characterized as high risk with both were advised to undergo chemotherapy.
-Those with discordant results were randomized to use either clinical or genomic (MammaPrint) risk evaluation to decide on chemotherapy treatment.
+Patients characterized as low risk with both clinical and genomic assessments were spared chemotherapy, while patients characterized as clinical and genomic high risk were advised to undergo chemotherapy.
+Those with discordant results were randomized to use either clinical or genomic (MammaPrint) risk evaluation to determine the need for chemotherapy.

 In 2015, PROMIS2 (Prospective Study of MammaPrint in Breast Cancer Patients with an Intermediate Recurrence Score) evaluated 840 patients with early-stage breast cancer who had received an “intermediate” recurrence result from the Oncotype DX genomic test.
 The aim was to assess the change in physician treatment decisions after receiving a MammaPrint result.